danielsaidi/website_danielsaidi/collections/_posts/2011/2011-12-06-oredev-2011-in-the-rear-view-mirror-pt-3.md

 ---

-This is the second part of my sum-up of Øredev 2011, which took place in Malmö, Sweden.
+This is the third part of my sum-up of Øredev 2011, which took place in Malmö, Sweden.